All Products

 • database proxy endpoint (formerly known as proxy terminal)

 Database proxy endpoints are the core of database proxies.
-You can configure connection settings for a database proxy endpoint based on your business requirements, the prefix of the database proxy endpoint, and the port that is associated with the database proxy endpoint.
+You can configure connection settings for a database proxy endpoint based on your business requirements and modify the prefix and port number of the database proxy endpoint.
 If you use a database proxy endpoint to connect to an RDS instance, you can use the advanced capabilities of the database proxy feature.

 • read/write splitting